Theta Arae

 This is a supergiant star with a stellar classification of B2 Ib.
-It has nearly nine times the mass of the Sun and is over 20 times the Sun's radius.
+At an age of 28 million years, it has a high rate of spin with a projected rotational velocity of 95 km/s.
+This star has nearly nine times the mass of the Sun and over 20 times the Sun's radius.
 The outer atmosphere of this star has an effective temperature of 17,231 K; much hotter than the surface of the Sun.
 At this heat, the star shines with the characteristic blue-white hue of a B-type star.